sandeep15042/Banking-Application/README.md

 ## Banking Web Application<br>

-A full-stack Banking Web Application developed using Java, java servlets, Oracle Database, and enhanced with JavaScript for interactivity on the frontend.<br>
+A full-stack Banking Web Application developed using Java, java servlets, Oracle Database, and enhanced with Html,CSS,JavaScript for interactivity on the frontend.<br>
 The application provides functionalities for user registration, login, account management, deposit, withdrawal, and transaction history tracking.<br>

 ##  Features<br>